Fujifilm X20 vs Olympus PEN-F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X20 and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X20 does not offer wifi capability.
+In contrast, the X20 does not provide wifi capability.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the X20 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X20 was succeeded by the Fujifilm X30.
+Both the X20 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The X20 was replaced by the Fujifilm X30, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X20 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.